VCE · VCAA Methodology Grade Distributions

 4. Weighted Sum — For English (typical weighting): (GA1 z-score × 0.25) + (GA2 z-score × 0.25) + (GA3 z-score × 0.50).
 For Maths Methods and Specialist: (GA1 z-score × 0.20) + (GA2 z-score × 0.20) + (GA3 Exam 1 z-score × 0.22) + (GA3 Exam 2 z-score × 0.38).

 5. Ranking and Score Assignment — All students' weighted sums are ranked.
-VCAA then assigns study scores: the distribution follows a roughly normal curve with mean 30 and standard deviation of approximately 7.
-Roughly 25 points are awarded to the top score position per 1,000 students.
+VCAA then assigns study scores with a roughly normal distribution with mean 30 and SD of approximately 7.

-6. Scaling for ATAR — VTAC then scales raw study scores for ATAR calculation, boosting scores in subjects with academically stronger cohorts (like Specialist Mathematics or Latin) and slightly reducing scores in subjects with lower-performing cohorts.
+6. Scaling for ATAR — VTAC then scales raw study scores for ATAR calculation, boosting scores in subjects with academically stronger cohorts.

 SAC Contribution by Subject

-The percentage that SACs contribute to your study score varies by subject.
-The most common weightings are:
+The percentage that SACs contribute to your study score varies by subject:

 SubjectGA1 (Unit 3 SAC)GA2 (Unit 4 SAC)GA3 (Exam)